API Pump Type Definitions | Understanding API Standards

 - Like a Plan 12, but with a cyclone separator rather than a filter to separate out the solids

-- Clean fluid from cyclone flows to seal chamber and dirty fluid is returned to pump suction
+- Clean fluid from cyclone flows to seal chamber and the dirty fluid is returned to pump suction

 - Solids need to be heavy to work effectively